 Florida seagrass beds are an extremely valuable natural resource.
 Over 2.2 million acres of seagrass have been mapped in estuarine and nearshore Florida waters.
-Many economically important fish and shellfish species depend on seagrass beds during critical stages of their life history.
-Seagrass beds also contribute to better water quality by trapping sediments, storing carbon, and filtering nutrients from stormwater runoff.
+Many economically important fish and shellfish species depend on seagrass beds during critical stages of their life history, and seagrasses play a role in carbon sequestration, nutrient cycles, stabilizing sediments, and maintaining coastal biodiversity.

 Seagrass is recognized by state, federal, and local agencies as critical habitat.
 Estuary specific restoration and water quality goals have been established to support seagrass recovery.
 Given the value of seagrass beds, many agencies in Florida now monitor and track the health and status of seagrasses regularly.

 SEAGRASS AS A WAY TO TRACK WATER QUALITY AND ESTUARY HEALTH

 Florida had historical declines in seagrass acreage during the 20th century.
 Seagrass requires clean water and ample sunlight to grow.
 Because seagrass thrives in clean and clear water- it is used by agencies and local governments as a way to measure water quality.
 National Estuary Programs and Water Management Districts collaborate with local governments and industry to improve water clarity and as a result of their efforts seagrass acreage in some estuaries is stable or increasing.
 This is done in two ways:

 Mapping changes in seagrass acreage and location over time with aerial photography (spatial coverage).
 This is valuable for estimating seagrass locations, acres and broad changes over time.